markcurtis1970/envelope/README.md

    one line per column.
 (We used Google Docs, which can export CSV.)
 2. Modify the constants in the `__main__` block of the code.
 3. Run it, print the PDF using whatever PDF program you like.

+## Additions

+Adapted to include modofications to allow passing in of from address also from a csv file.
+Argument checks for input and such.

+Pushed additions into a new script to try and preserve the original script to reference back to